Genealogist's Guide to Getting Organized E-book

-- Essential information on how to organize your genealogy project planning, files, and research using a variety of both online and offline tactics
+- Essential information on how to organize your genealogy projects, files, and research using a variety of both online and offline tactics

-- Step-by-step tips for time management, writing your family history, beginning a research project, planning out your yearly goals, and much more
+- Step-by-step tips for time management, labeling files (both print and digital), planning out your yearly goals, and much more

-- Checklists, charts, templates, and worksheets that can be filled out directly in the eBook—plus clickable links to recommended products and services
+- Checklists, charts, templates, and worksheets that can be filled out directly in the eBook

 - You just received the results of your DNA test and are ready to dive into genealogy research for the first time